-29 Inquiry into accuracy etc. of details in photo identification register stated in the notice, further information or documents relating to the information considered to be inaccurate, incomplete or misleading.
+29 Inquiry into accuracy etc. of details in photo identification register

 - (1) This section applies if the chief executive reasonably believes information recorded in the photo identification register about the holder of a photo identification card is inaccurate, incomplete or misleading. - (2) The chief executive may give the holder a written notice requiring the holder to give to the chief executive, by the date